Rethinking Content and Style: Exploring Bias for Unsupervised Disentanglement: Experiments

 Our method can be generalized to the held-out data.
 A solution is to train two encoders to encode images to the content and style spaces respectively.
 We train a style encoder $E_s$ and a content encoder $E_c$ by minimizing

-We apply our model trained on the CelebA dataset to faces collected by \citet{Wu_2020_CVPR} including paintings and cartoon drawings.
+We apply our model trained on the CelebA dataset to faces collected by Wu et al.~\cite{Wu_2020_CVPR} including paintings and cartoon drawings.
 As shown in Figure~\ref{fig:unseen}, our method can be well generalized to unseen images from different domains.